karthikr194/karthikr194/README.md

 Hi there 👋

 My name is Karthik Raju and I am a Full Stack Developer.
-I am a innovative & creative person.
+I am innovative & creative person.I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me:

 - 🌱 I’m currently learning Ionic 5 and Firebase.
 - 🚀 Next > Flutter